 FALL PROTECTION CHAMBER – REPORT ON UNIT STANDARD 120362

-The Institute for Work at Height was formed in January 2009 being a merger of the Specialised Access Engineering Manufacturers Association (SAEMA) and the Rope Access And Fall Arrest Association (RAFAA) desirous of creating safety awareness and in turn “professionalism in the overall Work At Height Industry”.
-Its stated objectives and functions can be summarised as:
+The Institute for Work at Height was formed in January 2009 is a merger of the Specialized Access Engineering Manufacturers Association (SAEMA) and the Rope Access And Fall Arrest Association (RAFAA) desirous of creating safety awareness and in turn “professionalism in the overall Work At Height Industry”.
+Its stated objectives and functions can be summarized as:

 This brief guide describes what you, as an employer, need to do to protect your employees from falls from height.
 It will also be useful to employees and their representatives.

 ACCESS TOWERS AND LADDERS CHAMBER – ALUMINIUM, COMPOSITE AND STEEL LADDERS